M00setheM1ghty/Project3-NBAQuiz/README.md

 _____________________________________________________________________________
 ### Design and UX
 ## Design and Features:
+- choose the given options to navigate through the quiz
+- different difficulty levels
+- 3 different game lenghts to choose froms
 _____________________________________________________________________________
 ## Colour Scheme
 - I used termcolor to print text in different colors: red, blue, green.